By Nicole Seligman, a loveisrespect advocate

-Myth 1: My boyfriend/girlfriend shouldn’t talk to, text or hang out with other girls/guys.
+Myth 1: My partner shouldn’t talk to, text or hang out with other girls/guys.

 False!
 In a healthy relationship, both partners should encourage each other to have friends of any gender outside of the relationship.
 It is important to set boundaries to make sure you’re both on the same page about what might constitute cheating, but you and your partner should have fulfilling friendships with other people.

-Myth 2: Going through my boyfriend/girlfriend’s phone and social media is ok if I suspect they may be cheating.
+Myth 2: Going through my partner’s phone and social media is OK if I suspect they may be cheating.

 False!
 Whether you heard a rumor or just got the feeling they may be cheating, it’s never ok to look through your partner’s phone or social media without their permission.
 In a healthy relationship, if you are worried your partner might be cheating, you communicate with them openly about your feelings.
 Remember, it’s more effective to approach this as a conversation, rather than an accusation.
 Here are some tips on how to communicate better.

-Myth 3: Since my boyfriend/girlfriend has cheated or lied in the past, I shouldn’t trust them when they say they’re being faithful.
+Myth 3: Since my partner has cheated or lied in the past, I shouldn’t trust them when they say they’re being faithful.

 False!
 It’s natural for you to be hurt by their cheating or dishonesty, but it’s never ok to use the past against your partner.
 Trust is something we decide to give, rather than being something that can be earned back.
 Not trusting your partner isn’t fair to them or to you.
 If you’re unsure if you can trust your partner, think about what it would take for you to trust them again.
 If your answer has anything to do with checking up on them, then you aren’t really trusting them.
 If your answer has something to do with adjusting your own jealousy and behaviors, then you may be able to go on to have a healthy relationship.

-Myth 4: If my boyfriend/girlfriend is jealous of other people talking to me, they’re just trying to protect me.
+Myth 4: If my partner is jealous of other people talking to me, they’re just trying to protect me.